chef/chef-web-docs/content/platforms.md

 ## Platform End-of-Life Policy

 Chef's products on particular platforms and versions reach end-of-life on the same date as the vendor EOL milestone for that operating systems.
-Because different vendors use different terminology, the following table clarifies when Chef products are end-of-life according to those vendors' terms:
+Because different vendors use different terminology, the following table clarifies when Chef products are end-of-life according to those vendors' terms.

 | Platform | Vendor End-of-Life |
 | --- | --- |